 The ridge bends to the south and the summit is in view, less than a mile away.
 Clouds veil 10,000-foot Mt.
 Baldy to the east, which certainly is buried with snow.
 San Gabriel and Morris reservoirs soon come to view in the canyon below.
 I roller-coaster along the ridge now heading south, following the tracts of the coyote.
 Great views in all directions.
 The snow gives the scenery a very different feel.

 3:00 - Leave Summit.
+I follow my footprints in the snow and enjoy the snow-covered panorama to the north.
+My hands are cold but I don’t bother getting out my gloves.
 The evidence of fire abounds.
 The Morris Fire, which began on August 25, 2009 and burned more than 2,100 acres, was stopped on this ridge from burning further east.
 It didn’t get much media attention since the Station Fire to the west erupted the next day and went on to incinerate 250 square miles of the San Gabriel Mountains.
+On the final descent I stop and photograph some more plants.

 3:38 - Finish hike.
 The car thermometer reads 51 degrees.
 I drive down the meandering GMR toward Glendora, stopping several times to soak in the picturesque scenery.